lucasmafra/type-dynamo/README.md

   }))

   async function getFilteredUsers(lastId?: string) {
-    // finds all users with age less than 30 and with gmail return UserRepo
+    // finds users with age less than 30 and email containing "@gmail.com", and paginates the result
+    // if lastId is passed, it returns up to the next 100 results after the lastId encountered
+    // else, it returns up to the first 100 results encountered return UserRepo
           .find()
           .filter(